chain-veerender/datascience/README.md

-# datascience
+# Datascience

-It consists of examples, assignments discussed in data science/analytics course at algorithmica.
+It consists of comprehensive ipynb notebooks for major concepts and algorithms in ML and AI

-It also helps us to do build solutions to assignment problems collaboratively.
-You can push solutions to solutions branch created inside assignments section.
+There is a open discussion forum activated to communicate any ideas or discuss and clarify any doubts on ML and AI concepts